 The Credit Union maintains a portfolio of High Quality Liquid Assets (HQLA) that can be easily liquidated in the event of an unforeseen interruption of cash flow.
-The Credit Union also has a committed Line of Credit with the Commonwealth Bank of Australia for \$50,000,000, that it can access to meet its liquidity needs.
+During the reporting period, the Credit Union also had access to a committed Line of Credit with the Commonwealth Bank of Australia for \$50,000,000 that it could access to meet its liquidity needs.
 The liquidity position is assessed and managed under a variety of scenarios, giving due consideration to stress factors relating to both the market in general and specifically to the Credit Union.
 The most important of these is to maintain minimum regulatory limits on the ratio of net liquid assets to customer liabilities, set to reflect market conditions.
 Net liquid assets consists of cash and short term bank certificates of deposits/bills available for immediate sale.